What is "Nickel Free"?

-0.2 micrograms per cm² per week for post assemblies inserted into pierced ears and other pierced parts of the human body
+- 0.2 micrograms per cm per week for post assemblies inserted into pierced ears and other pierced parts of the human body

-0.5 micrograms per cm² per week for other products intended to come into direct and prolonged contact with the skin.
+- 0.5 micrograms per cm per week for other products intended to come into direct and prolonged contact with the skin.

-There is not yet a US standard for allowable amounts of nickel in jewelry, but if/when there is one, it will probably be the same as the European standard.
+There is not yet a US standard for allowable amounts of nickel in jewelry, but if/when there is one, it will probably be similar to the European standard.

 What is "Hypoallergenic"?

 The term hypoallergenic means "below the normal level" of allergenic, so technically, anything that less than 50% of the population is allergic to, could be called hypoallergenic.
 The term was coined by the cosmetics industry in the 1950's, and became a popular marketing term for jewelry soon afterwards.
 Sometimes "nickel free" and "hypoallergenic" are confused as being synonymous, but this is not true.
 Hypoallergenic does not mean nickel free, nor does it have a legal or medical definition for use in jewelry.
 You're better off using the specific materials linked below rather than looking for materials labeled with the vague term hypoallergenic.

 No, it is not.
 Most surgical stainless steel contains 8 - 10% nickel.
 This definitely does not meet the EU Nickel Directive.
 Nickel is added to stainless steel, to harden the steel and to prevent discoloration and corrosion.
 Surgical stainless steel is corrosion-resistant, so it is frequently used for surgical instruments, but it is not a great material for people with metal allergies to wear as jewelry.
 More information about stainless steel and surgical stainless steel.